census-recensement/census-recensement.github.io/en/index.md

 The sources of information that make up the censuses are rich, diverse, and complex.
 They consist of archival records, publications, and data files, containing a mix of primary data, expert analyses, and supporting documentation.
 This project is focused on those sources that contain data, and documentation that supports the use of the data.

-The Canadian Census Discovery Partnership will work towards the following objectives over a two-year period:
+The Canadian Census Data Discovery Partnership will work towards the following objectives over a two-year period:
 1. Complete a comprehensive, bilingual census inventory.
 2. Complete a user needs study, which will gather input from stakeholders (both within and beyond the formal partnership) about the functional requirements for a census discovery portal, the design of the inventory metadata model and taxonomies, and opportunities for the future.
 3. Design and develop a proof of concept for a Canadian census discovery portal.